Adamo-97/Move-out-app/README.md

 ---

-By setting up these configurations in their respective files inside the `/config/` folder, your environment will be ready to build, run, and deploy the **MoveOUT** project.
-Proceed to the build and run steps once all prerequisites are met.

 ### Build

 To build and run the **MoveOUT** project, follow the steps below.
 These instructions are specifically for users working in **WSL (Windows Subsystem for Linux) with Ubuntu**, or any Linux-based environment.